Difix3D-W: Distractor-Free Few-Shot 3D Gaussian Splatting in the Wild: Experiments

 \textbf{Implementation details.} We implemented our method based on RobustSplat.
 For the NeRF On-the-go and the LLFF datasets, we employed the Adam~\cite{kingma2014adam} optimizer without weight decay and set the total training iterations to 20 K. For the Photo Tourism dataset, we set the total training iterations to 50 K. We introduced $\mathcal{L}_{\text{pseudo}}$ in the total loss after 5 K iterations to utilize a reference view.
 Furthermore, to generate transient masks, we leveraged the frozen Grounded SAM~\cite{ren2024grounded}.
 Although a one-step DM~\cite{wu2025difix3d+} is redesigned to suit our setting, we followed the default hyperparameter values.
 For LoRA, we set the rank to 4 and performed test-time training.
 Additional details can be found in the appendix.

 \textbf{Comparisons with the state of the art.} We conducted an extensive evaluation.
-In Fig.~\ref{fig:Onthego_qual_results}, we observe that 3DGS, GS-W, DroneSplat, and RobustSplat greatly struggle to provide high-quality 3D rendering results due to distractors and sparsity issues.
-In contrast to prior methods, SaveWildGS achieves high-quality 3D rendering results by distilling insufficient views using a redesigned DM that considers both a reference view and a transient mask.
+In Fig.~\ref{fig:Onthego_qual_results}, we observe that 3DGS, GS-W, DroneSplat, and RobustSplat greatly struggle to address distractors.
+In contrast to prior methods, Difix3D-W achieves high-quality 3D rendering results by distilling insufficient views using a redesigned DM that considers both a reference view and a transient mask.
 We also achieve competitive performance in constrained scenes as shown in Tab.~\ref{tab:photo_llff_quan_results}.
 For the Photo Tourism dataset, CR-NeRF addresses appearance variations by using MLPs to render scenes as continuous functions.
 Yet, despite their compact representation, MLPs hinder rendering speed due to the expensive evaluation that is required for each ray point.
 Although SparseGS-W also shows fast rendering speed, it still struggles to address sparsity in a Gaussian field due to its reliance on the existing positional gradients.
-However, since SaveWildGS considers sparse regions to fill the Gaussians and refines a rendered view by referring to a rendered view from other camera perspectives and a transient mask, it significantly outperforms the prior state of the art.
-In particular, we avoid 3D inconsistency and sparsity issues as reported in Tab.~\ref{tab:Onthego_quan_results} and Tab.~\ref{tab:photo_llff_quan_results}.
+However, since Difix3D-W considers sparse regions to fill the Gaussians and refines a rendered view by referring to a rendered view from other camera perspectives and a transient mask, it significantly outperforms the prior state of the art.